jtpoirier/proteomegenerator/README.md

 snakemake --snakefile Snakefile-K0562 --cluster \
 "bsub -J {params.J} -n {params.n} -R {params.R} -W 24:00 -o {params.o} -eo {params.eo}" \
 --jn {rulename}.{jobid}.sj -j 50 -k --latency-wait 60 --use-conda --use-singularity --singularity-args \
-"--bind /data:/data" --ri
+"--bind /data:/data,/scratch:/scratch" --ri
 ```

-"-W" wall time argument may need to be adjusted to account for larger datasets used in MaxQuant.
+"-W" wall time argument need to be adjusted to account for larger datasets used in MaxQuant.

-"--bind" argument will need to be adjusted so that Singularity can access scripts outside the container.
-You must bind the directory for ProteomeGenerator, "TMP", and "RAW" for MaxQuant so that ProteomeGenerator can read and write data on your system.
+"--bind" argument need to be adjusted so that Singularity can access files outside the container.
+You must bind the directory for ProteomeGenerator, "TMP", and "RAW" so ProteomeGenerator can read and write data on your system.

 ### Expected Output

 ProteomeGenerator will generate an indexed bam file of mapped and filtered reads of the format {sample}.Aligned.trimmed.out.bam, a sample-specific GTF of the format {sample}-stringtie.gtf, and a proteogenomic database called proteome.unique.fasta.
 A GFF3 corresponding to each entry in the fasta database is also generated with the predicted spliced peptide sequences mapped onto genome space for easy viewing in the [Integrative Genomics Viewer](http://software.broadinstitute.org/software/igv/).
 If a reference GTF file is provided, the pipeline will generate a proteogenomic database based on these reference annotations in addition to the sample-specific database.

-Furthermore, it will generate all tables outputted from MaxQuant in the user-specified working directory, under "out/combined/txt/".
+Furthermore, it will generate all tables produced by MaxQuant in the user-specified working directory, under "out/all-merge/merged/combined/txt/".

 ## Citing ProteomeGenerator